yosh-matsuda/cpp-yyjson/README.md

 ## Reference

-The full API reference has moved to [docs/reference.md](docs/reference.md).
+The full API reference is in [docs/reference.md](docs/reference.md).

+## License

+cpp-yyjson is released under the [MIT License](LICENSE).
+The bundled backend in `src/yyjson.c` and `include/yyjson.h` is derived from [yyjson](https://github.com/ibireme/yyjson), which is also released under the MIT License.

 ## Author